DiegoRuizGil/SO-Game-Events-Architecture-Unity/README.md

 ![Create Event](Images/game-events-create.jpg)

 ### Triggering events
-To trigger an evnet, you'll first requiere a reference to the event in your code.
+To trigger an event, you'll first requiere a reference to the event in your code.
 Then, you can use the `Raise` function.
 This method requires an argument containing the information you want to send to the listeners.

 ```CSharp
 using GameEvents;